Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 6.2.2 =
-* Fix: capability mismatch for a non administrator in multisite admin
+* Fix: capability mismatch for a non administrator in multisite admin, props @jg-visual

 = 6.2.1 =
 * Fix: race condition when activating SSL through wp-cli, because of upgrade script